hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/teams.html.md

 ### Managing Team Membership

-Organization owners can use a team's settings page to add and remove users from the team.  <!-- permissions -->
+Organization owners can use a team's settings page to add and remove users from the team.

+[permissions-citation]: #intentionally-unused---keep-for-maintainers

 ![Screenshot: a team's settings page showing the team's members.](./images/teams-team-settings-membership.png)